killercoda/scenarios-helm/override-values/step3/text.md

 By adopting this method, you'll have the ability to easily monitor the latest configurations directly from your Git repository, which is highly recommended.

 Firstly, create a `values.yaml` file within the `/charts` folder.
-Within this file, set the value of the message to `You rock it!`.
+Within this file, set the value of the message to `You are overriding the message using a values file.
+You rock it!`.

 Then, upgrade the release to use the new message by specifying the values file, rather than the previous one.